 • stroking the nasolabial folds from the corners of the lips to the wings of the nose;

-Perform massage lying down before meals or 1.5-2 hours after meals for 5 minutes.
+Perform the massage lying down before meals or 1.5-2 hours after meals for 5 minutes.

 Gum massage begins with movements in a horizontal direction on one side of the gum.
-This increases salivation, so after 2-4 weakening movements, the child should be allowed to swallow saliva.
-Then the same massage is performed on the other side of the gum.
+This increases salivation, so after 2-4 weakening movements the child should be given the opportunity to swallow saliva.
+Then a similar massage is carried out on the other side of the gum.
 Next, the gums are massaged with vertical movements.

-The palate is massaged with a finger along the midline, starting from the front with a slight elevation of the soft palate.
+The palate is massaged with a finger midline starting from the front with a slight lift soft palate.
 This movement is repeated 10-15 times.
 During the massage, the child can pronounce the vowels A and E.

-The tongue is massaged in the direction from front to back to the zone of manifestation of the gag reflex.
-In this case, stroking, light patting, vibration is carried out for 15 seconds.
+The tongue is massaged from front to back until the gag reflex occurs.
+This involves stroking, light patting, and vibration for 15 seconds.

-Acupressure in the region of the submandibular fossa, which is carried out for 15 seconds, vibrating movements with the index finger under the lower jaw;
+Acupressure in the area of the submandibular fossa, which is carried out for 15 seconds, vibrating movements with the index finger under the lower jaw;

 Vibration with two index fingers of both hands at the angles of the jaw (15 seconds).

-Movements are used straight, spiral, circular, while holding the tongue with the fingers of one hand, and with the fingers of the other to perform massage movements.
-They should be directed to:
+The movements used are straight, spiral, circular, while holding the tongue with the fingers of one hand, and performing massage movements with the fingers of the other.
+They should be sent:

 *From the center of the tongue to the left and right (“herringbone”),